rapirent/trello-burndown/README.md

 ### How it works

 - The points must be present in the title between parenthesis like so: `(2) Add login page`
-- The last column of the board is where finished cards are found.
 - Weekends are ignored.
 Points that were completed in the weekend are appointed to the next monday.

 ### Screenshots